AI Knowledge Management Services

 Build, integrate, and QA

-Working knowledge base at a staging URL by the end of sprint one.
+A working v1 on your first knowledge source at a staging URL by the end of sprint one, then we expand to the rest.
 Bi-weekly demos.
-QA runs in parallel with every sprint, not as a phase at the end.
+QA runs in parallel with every sprint, not as a phase at the end, and the retrieval scorecard gates the launch.

 4. Weeks 12+